 To avoid becoming more vulnerable to loneliness, isolation, and depression, older adults are encouraged to participate in various social activities.
 Maintaining relationships and staying social are essential factors in our loved one’s mental health.
 If they reside in a retirement community, encourage them to attend a fitness class or join a book club.
 This will not just benefit them socially but will also improve their well-being overall.

 While it may be hard to manage at first, reducing stress in seniors isn’t impossible.
 With various options to choose from, our older loved ones will surely be able to select a solution that works for their personality, needs, and interests.
 For more information on how you can help them cope with stress, check out our Blue Zones Motivated Living guide.
 But if you’re looking for options on senior living communities or would like more details on your options, visit our website.

 VITALIA® Mentor in Mentor, OH offers 55+ villa homes, senior apartments, assisted living, and memory care with a variety of services and a range of floor plan options.
-Amenities include Kingston’s Restaurant, a 24-hour bistro, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
-Comfortably located right off Lorain Road just minutes from a wide range of shopping and attractions.
+Amenities include a Restaurant, a 24-hour bistro, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.

 An important rule to remember when it comes to making sure your air conditioner works well, is to clean or change the air filter regularly.
 The purpose of the filter is to help clean the air coming into your home, it’s like a net catching all the tiny particles floating in the air.
 New or […]

 As leaders, we hold the power to inspire, uplift, and bring out the best in our team members.
 By fostering an environment of empowerment, we can unlock their potential, drive organizational success, and ultimately enhance the lives of the older adults we serve.
 As the Executive Director of Vitalia Mentor, I want to explore what […]